Andrew Crosbie of Holm

 Advocate.
 Son of Andrew Crosbie of Holm, sometime Provost of Dumfries, and Jean Grierson.
 Married to Elizabeth Barker.

-A law student at the University of Edinburgh, he was admitted to the Faculty of Advocates in 1757.
+Crosbie was a law student at the University of Edinburgh, and he was admitted to the Faculty of Advocates in 1757.
 He became established as an able if unconventional advocate during the 1760s, and frequently worked together with James Boswell in the late 1760s and 1770s.
-In the 1780s he was co-founder of the Royal Society of Antiquaries in Scotland as well as of the Royal Society of Edinburgh, of which he was elected Vice-Dean in 1784 shortly before his death.
+In the 1780s he was a co-founder of the Royal Society of Antiquaries in Scotland as well as of the Royal Society of Edinburgh, of which he was elected Vice-Dean in 1784 shortly before his death.

 According to the History of the Burgh of Dumfries, Crosbie

 "was a successful lawyer, and justly looked upon as one of the most eloquent pleaders of his time, at the Scottish bar.
 As many of the incidents in "Guy Mannering" occurred in Dumfriesshire, it was all the more natural in Scott to take the ablest lawyer of the County as the prototype of the learned, witty, and benevolent advocate who had the Ellangowan family and Dandie Dinmont for his clients.
 In these respects the character of Mr. Crosbie corresponded pretty closely with that of Paulus Pleydell, Esq., in the romance."

 Similarly, the editors of [BSW] described Andrew Crosbie as "a fine but erratic lawyer".1

 Crosbie lost most of his fortune as a consequence of the bankruptcy of the Ayr Bank in 1773, and "[w]hen he died left so little to support his widow that she was obliged to apply for a pension of £50 a year from the Faculty of Advocates"2